amrelarabi/Ecommerce-laravel-project/readme.md

 We have also impemented the project using asp.net core c# at : https://github.com/Muhammad-Ibrahiem-Abdelhameed/E-Commerce-Website/blob/master/ECommerce.sln
 # How to run
 To run the project as a developer you should:
+1. Create file and name it .env copy the contents of this file https://github.com/laravel/laravel/blob/master/.env.example to your .env file then run this command : php artisan key:generate to generate key to your project
-1. Edit .env file to set the database credentials for example this credentials for xampp localhost:
+ Edit .env file to set the database credentials for example this credentials for xampp localhost:
   DB_CONNECTION=mysql
   DB_HOST=127.0.0.1
   DB_PORT=3306